zhangxiany-tamu/google-scholar-analytics/README.md

 # Google Scholar Profile Analyzer

-A web application for analyzing Google Scholar profiles with metrics and insights.
+A high-performance web application for analyzing Google Scholar profiles with comprehensive metrics and insights.

 ## Features